infrasonar/docs/docs/documentation/introduction/what_is_Infra_Sonar.md

-# Getting started with InfraSonar

-## What is InfraSonar
+# What is InfraSonar

-InfraSonar is the creation of two IT infrastructure specialists who joined forces with an IT service provider to create an easy-to-maintain, uniform monitoring platform.
-Using open standards from the vendors, the InfraSonar monitoring [appliance](../collectors/probes/appliance/appliance_deployment.md) securely monitors your IT infrastructure.
+InfraSonar is the brainchild of two IT infrastructure specialists who joined forces with an IT service provider to create an easy-to-maintain, uniform monitoring platform.
+Using open standards from vendors, the InfraSonar monitoring [appliance](../collectors/probes/appliance/appliance_deployment.md) securely monitors your IT infrastructure.

 InfraSonar comes out of the box with many predefined conditions based on years of experience and best practices.